A/B testing a payment method

 - One or more treatment payment methods was eligible (for example, the buyer was in a country where the payment method is accepted)

-- The payment interface (Payment Element) was rendered to the buyer
+- The payment interface (Payment Element or Checkout) was rendered to the buyer

 - Average order value: Average order value is the average purchase amount for sessions where the buyer made a purchase.